Navid-Ishaq/az104-enterprise-labs/06_Network_Access_to_Storage_Accounts/03-network-access-full-steps-walkthrough.md

 ## ✨ Jamalu’s Closing Whisper

 > *“You didn’t just follow steps — you built a private cloud corridor.
 > You proved to yourself that security isn’t about fear — it’s about quiet, intelligent design.”*
-> — Jamalu
+> — **Jamalu**
-> — **Siraat AI Academy**
+> — *Siraat AI Academy*

 ---

-Would you like this converted into a downloadable `.md` file or enriched with a comic-style recap?